-- Net emissions increase means the amount by which the sum of the following exceeds zero: - Any increase in actual emissions from a particular physical change or change in method of operation at a stationary source; and - Any other increases and decreases in actual emissions at the source that are contemporaneous with the particular change and are otherwise creditable. - An increase or decrease in actual emissions is contemporaneous with the increase from the particular change only if it occurs between: - o The date five years before construction on the particular change commences; and - The date that the increase from the particular change occurs. - An increase or decrease in actual emissions is creditable only if the Department has not relied on it in issuing a permit for the source under this regulation, which permit is in effect when the increase in actual emissions from the particular change occurs. - An increase or decrease in actual emissions of sulfur dioxide or particulate matter which occurs before the applicable baseline date is creditable only if it is required to be considered in calculating the amount of maximum allowable increases remaining available. - An increase in actual emissions is creditable only to the extent that the new level of actual emissions exceeds the old level. - A decrease in actual emissions is creditable only to the extent that: - The old level of actual emissions or the old level of allowable emissions, whichever is lower, exceeds the new level of actual emissions; - It is enforceable at and after the time that actual construction on the particular change begins; and - It has approximately the same qualitative significance for public health and welfare as that attributed to the increase from the particular change. - It has not been adopted by the Department as a required reduction to be made part of the SIP or it is not required by the Department pursuant to an existing requirement of the SIP. - An increase that results from a physical change at a source occurs when the emissions unit on which construction occurred becomes operational and begins to emit a particular pollutant.
-Any replacement unit that requires shakedown becomes operational only after a reasonable shakedown period, not to exceed 180 days.
+- Net emissions increase means the amount by which the sum of the following exceeds zero: - Any increase in actual emissions from a particular physical change or change in method of operation at a stationary source; and - Any other increases and decreases in actual emissions at the source that are contemporaneous with the particular change and are otherwise creditable. - An increase or decrease in actual emissions is contemporaneous with the increase from the particular change only if it occurs between: - o The date five years before construction on the particular change commences; and - The date that the increase from the particular change occurs. - An increase or decrease in actual emissions is creditable only if the Department has not relied on it in issuing a permit for the source under this regulation, which permit is in effect when the increase in actual emissions from the particular change occurs. - An increase or decrease in actual emissions of sulfur dioxide or particulate matter which occurs before the applicable baseline date is creditable only if it is required to be considered in calculating the amount of maximum allowable increases remaining available. - An increase in actual emissions is creditable only to the extent that the new level of actual emissions exceeds the old level. - A decrease in actual emissions is creditable only to the extent that: - The old level of actual emissions or the old level of allowable emissions, whichever is lower, exceeds the new level of actual emissions; - It is enforceable at and after the time that actual construction on the particular change begins; and - It has approximately the same qualitative significance for public health and welfare as that attributed to the increase from the particular change. - o It has not been adopted by the Department as a required reduction to be made part of the SIP or it is not required by the Department pursuant to an existing requirement of the SIP.